Sandy Alcántara: Pitching style

-Alcántara's fastball velocity generally sits between 97 and 99 miles per hour, maxing out around 101 mph.
+Alcántara's fastball velocity generally sits around 97 mph, maxing out around 101 mph.
 He uses both a four-seam fastball and a sinker, which possess above-average vertical and horizontal movement.
 His secondary pitches are the changeup (90-94 mph average velocity), slider (89-93 mph) and curveball (82 mph), although his use of the curveball is scarce.

 Philanthropy

 In partnership with The Giving Much More (GMM) Foundation, and The Baseball Club.
 Alcántara hosted multiple fundraising events in 2019 to collect baseball equipment for underprivileged youth in his native Dominican Republic.
 This included the first annual "Softball with the Sandman" Charity Baseball Tournament on his 24th birthday.

 After completing his 2019 season, Alcántara traveled to the Dominican Republic to deliver the equipment directly to the children.